 German-style "rotary-valve" tubas are played with the bell leaning to the player's left, with the right hand working the valve levers in the front of the instrument.
 The lever mechanism turns rotors to direct the air flow.
 Sometimes extra valves are operated with the left hand or with the right thumb.
 These tubas can also be found in all four keys, with both upright and recording bells, and three to seven valves.
 (The photo at the right shows Gary Buttery with his beautiful seven-valve tuba in F.)

-Tubas with front-action piston valves were developed in the USA to combine the simplicity and reliability of pistons with the comfort and balance of front action.
+Tubas with front-action piston valves,as in the image above, were developed in the USA to combine the simplicity and reliability of pistons with the comfort and balance of front action.
 Three and four valves are common on these instruments.
 If there is a fifth valve it is usually a rotary valve operated with the right thumb.
 These tubas can also be found in all four keys, with both upright and recording bells.

 Sousaphones are descendants of "helicons", which were commonly used a century ago in cavalry bands.
 They are just straight-belled tubas arranged to wrap around the player's body and rest on the left shoulder.
-John Philip Sousa did not like the fact that a helicon bell points to the player's left.
-He had some helicons custom-built with a bend to direct the bell straight up because he preferred the indirect sound that diffracts out to sides from a tuba bell, which is mellower than the sound that comes straight out of the bell.
+John Philip Sousa did not like the fact that a helicon bell points sideways, so he had some helicons custom-built with a bend to direct the bell straight up because he preferred the indirect sound that diffracts out to sides from a tuba bell, which is mellower than the sound that comes straight out of the bell.
 (See catalog illustration, below.)
 Those instruments are the only true "sousaphones", but they became known as "raincatchers" instead.
 It seems likely that Sousa would detest the bell-front sousaphones used in marching bands today.

 Back to the Tuba-Logic Page